STBrinkmann/website/content/authors/admin/_index.md

 ---

 I am a Physical Geographer at [FAU Nürnberg-Erlangen](https://www.geographie.nat.fau.de/).
 In our [research group](https://www.geography.nat.fau.eu/research/cultural-geography/wg-digital-health/) I work as an Data Analyst and focus on machine learning, and the intersection of natural environment and human behaviour by developing novel algorithms.\
-In my spare time, I enjoy working on private coding projects and traveling the world with my backpack.
+In my spare time, I practise Aikido and enjoy working on private coding projects and traveling the world with my backpack.